EliahKagan/VidDraw/README.md

 ## Usage Tips

-VidDraw&rsquo;s interface is clean and simple, yet remarkably confusing to use.
+VidDraw&rsquo;s interface is clean and simple&hellip; yet remarkably confusing to use.
 Sorry.
 Maybe some of the following information will help.

 ### Drawing and Recording